Ch0wW/docker-hlds-won2/README.md

 ### Does this work with CS Beta 4.0 or very old betas?
 ❌ **NO**, as this is incompatible.
 However, [this Docker/Podman image for HLDS 1.0.1.6](https://github.com/Ch0wW/docker-hlds-won2-1016) can be used instead, as it supports a handful builds of Counter-Strike betas that worked on Linux.

+### Why are you naming the CS 1.3 folder "cstrk13" or "cstrk11r" for CS 1.1 instead of "cstrike"?
+I am using the new [community namings](https://github.com/Ch0wW/counterstrike-betas) that has been agreed with the WON communities in order to play all versions of Counter-Strike WON without the need to rename the folder every single time.
+Modern client packages should use the updated folder namings already, but older packages might not.

+### Can I connect using STEAM?
+❌ **NO**.
+Steam uses a more updated protocol that is fully incompatible with this build of HLDS.
+You will need to install Half-Life Retail and patch it to version 1.1.1.0, or use a package built by the community.

 ### Does it work with ARM servers?
 ❌ **NO**.
 You need a x64 server, which is what most servers provide.
 An ARM->x86 emulator might work, but is entirely outside the scope of this project.